Hermit Park

 Hermit Park features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 57.9% of all households, including 20.1% couples with children, 23.4% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 42.1%, with lone person households at 37.6% and group households comprising 4.3%.
-The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 57.9% of all households, including 20.1% couples with children, 23.4% couples without children, and 13.3% single parent families.
+Non-family households comprise the remaining 42.1%, with lone person households at 37.6% and group households making up 4.3%.
+The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households